 Cycling the Shimanami Kaido with kids can be a challenge and we would always recommend to break the route into a few days.
 We had already done the first two islands of the Shimanami Kaido over the last two days and decided to head off the beaten path for our next bike ride.
 The island of rural island off Innoshima seemed the perfect place to explore lesser-visited areas of Japan.

 Change of Plan

 According to the pre-planned cycle route for the Shimanami Kaido that I had worked out before the trip we should have headed to Ikuchijima today, but instead we decided to take the ferry across to Yuge-jima, the island that let off the fireworks the previous night.
-We had seen it looked interesting on the map and could not resist exploring off the beaten tourist trail again!

 The ferry to Yuge-jima went from Karoto not Habu and runs a few times every day.
 It was a short ride to the ferry stop past some shipyards with huge cranes, which Jerome found really interesting.
 Once we arrived at Kamuyuge on the island we noticed that time seemed to have stopped years ago.
 Life seemed to be at a different pace and the houses all looked more quaint and older than we had seen so far on our trip.